Skip to main content

 For ambience work, Howler 🔗 is the right tradeoff: cross-browser autoplay handling, per-instance volume / pan / rate / fade, sprite support if you want it, around 7KB gzipped.
 It wraps Web Audio, so you keep the graph.
 You just stop writing the boilerplate.

 Everything below assumes Howler.
-The Bus Adapter contract is the seam, though, so swap in raw Web Audio later and the engine does not change.
+The Bus Adapter contract is the seam, though, so you can swap in raw Web Audio later and the engine does not change.
+The demos on this page do exactly that: they run the engine class below, unmodified, over a small Web Audio adapter.
+The pluggability claim is load-bearing.

 Step 1: Define the sample shape